Becoming a Special Constable

 You will be asked to identify which action will result in an effective or counterproductive outcome.

 You will be provided with a feedback report and if you are successful, you will be invited to complete an application form.
+Please note you must have completed all the online stages by 23.55 on Tuesday 1st June 2021.

 The interviews are scheduled to take place on Saturday, 6th March and Sunday, 7th March 2021.
 Please note the second date is dependent the number of candidates.